-III WHEN DO CLIENT ORDERS CONSTITUTE INSIDE INFORMATION
+III WHEN DOES INFORMATION RELATING TO A CLIENT'S PENDING ORDERS CONSTITUTE INSIDE INFORMATION

-- 3.1 As regards client order information, the relevant legislative provision is Article 1(1) par.3 of Directive 2003/6/EC which specifies that "For persons charged with the execution of orders concerning financial instruments, 'inside information' shall also mean information conveyed by a client and related to the client's pending orders". - 3.2 These persons should properly manage that kind of inside information in order to avoid the abuse of it.
+- 3.1 As regards information relating to client orders, the relevant legislative provision is Article 1.1 par.3 of MAD which specifies that "For persons charged with the execution of orders concerning financial instruments, "inside information" shall also mean information conveyed by a client and related to the client's pending orders". - 3.2 These persons should properly manage that kind of inside information in order to avoid the abuse of it.
 This means that, according to Art.
-2 and 3 of Directive 2003/6/EC, these persons shall not: - a. use that information by acquiring or disposing of, or by trying to acquire or dispose of, for his own account or for the account of a third party, either directly or indirectly, financial instruments to which that information relates3; - b. disclose that information to any other person unless such disclosure is made in the normal course of the exercise of his employment, profession or duties; - c. recommend or induce another person, on the basis of that information, to acquire or dispose of financial instruments to which that information relates. - 3.3 According to Art.
-4 of Directive 2003/6/EC the same prohibitions apply to any other person who possesses that information and who, at the same time, knows, or ought to have known, that that information is inside information. - 3.4 The persons typically involved in the above situations are employees of intermediaries. - 3.5 Considering that intermediaries work in complex environments, these prohibitions imply that they should find measures and tools that allow them to act without using inside information.
+2 and 3 of MAD, , such a person shall not: - a. use that information by acquiring or disposing of, or by trying to acquire or dispose of, for his own account or for the account of a third party, either directly or indirectly, financial instruments to which that information relates; - b. disclose that information to any other person unless such disclosure is made in the normal course of the exercise of his employment, profession or duties; - c. recommend or induce another person, on the basis of that information, to acquire or dispose of financial instruments to which that information relates. - 3.3 According to Art.
+4 of MAD the same prohibitions apply to any other person who possesses that information and who, at the same time, knows, or ought to have known, that that information is inside information. - 3.4 The persons typically involved in the above situations are employees of intermediaries. - 3.5 Considering that intermediaries work in complex environments, these prohibitions imply that they should find measures and tools that allow them to act without using inside information.
 Therefore, guidance could be helpful to allow intermediaries and their employees to better understand when information related to a client's pending orders is inside information.